calimero-archive/docs/docs/getting_started/bridge_console.md

 ![](../../static/img/register-ft.png)

 - A popup window will appear, requesting the contract address of your FT token
-- EEnter the contract address of your FT token in the provided field to initiate the bridging process for this specific asset type
+- Enter the contract address of your FT token in the provided field

 ![](../../static/img/ft_contract_address.png)

 :::info
-The registration step is a one-time action required before bridging an FT token for the first time to the designated destination blockchain.
+The registration step is a one-time action.
+However, there are some FT tokens such as USDN that do not require this step.
 :::

 ## NFT connector

-The NFT connector serves as a contract pair that facilitates the transfer of non-fungible tokens (NFTs) between different chains.
+The NFT connector serves as a contract pair that facilitates the transfer of non-fungible tokens (NFTs) between public chain and Calimero shard.
 It simplifies the process of locking an NFT on one chain, minting a wrapped version of the token on another chain, and subsequently burning the wrapped token to unlock the original NFT.
 To install the NFT connector:

 - Select **NFT Connector**
 - Click on the **Install NFT Bridge** button